jimmygchen/kiln-node-setup/README.md

 # kiln-node-setup (for MacOS)

-Script to set up a Ethereum validator (Kiln) on MacOS 12.3+.
+Script to set up a Ethereum node on the Kiln merge testnet.
+Tested on MacOS 12.3+ only.
 Goal is to quickly set up a minority client pair for #TestingTheMerge.

 The script assumes that no dependencies have been installed (includig brew, git etc) and will install and build from scratch.
 The steps are based on the [Ethereum Community's guide](https://notes.ethereum.org/@launchpad/kiln#EthereumJS).